 - it produces a legal effect or a similarly significant effect on the individual.

 WPM do not currently conduct any automated decision making.

 Invoking your rights

-If you would like to invoke any of the above data subject rights, please write to our Practice Manager, at Watch Portfolio Management, Units 3&4, Lagan House, Sackville Street, Lisburn, BT27 4AB, or email firstname.lastname@example.org.
+If you would like to invoke any of the above data subject rights, please contact our Practice Manager, at Watch Portfolio Management, Units 3 & 4, Lagan House, Sackville Street, Lisburn, BT27 4AB.
+Job applicants can email email@example.com.
 Employees can email our Practice Manager directly.

-If you have any questions or queries which are not answered by this Privacy Notice, or have any concerns about how we may use your personal data, please write to our Head of Operations & Compliance, at Watch Portfolio Management, Units 3&4, Lagan House, Sackville Street, Lisburn, BT27 4AB, or phone 028 9260 0700, or email email@example.com.
+If you have any questions or queries which are not answered by this Privacy Notice, or have any concerns about how we may use your personal data, please write to our Director of Operations & Compliance, at Watch Portfolio Management, Units 3 & 4, Lagan House, Sackville Street, Lisburn, BT27 4AB, or phone 028 9260 0700, or by email.